LOctavio/web-scraper/README.md

 ### Setup

-Clone the repoitory on your local enviroment
+Clone the repository on your local environment.
+To clone the project you need to run the following command:

+- Clone with HTTPS: git clone https://github.com/LOctavio/web-scraper.git
+- Clone with SSH: git clone git@github.com:LOctavio/web-scraper.git

 ### Usage